cdelledonne/vim-cmake/README.md

 * Vim with `+terminal`, or Neovim >= 0.5
 * Under Windows, only Neovim is supported at the moment
 * Target completion uses the `cmake-file-api(7)`, which requires CMake 3.14 or later
+* Running executables also requires the `cmake-file-api(7)`, and thus CMake 3.14 or later

 <!--=========================================================================-->